andrea-io/MetaU-Share-the-Table/README.md

 **Required Must-have Stories**

 * User can create an account
-* User can login
+* User can login to their account
-* User can create a profile and view their own profile
+* User can create a profile based on a questionairre and view their own profile
 * User can swipe to match/not match with another user's profile
 * User can tap on another user's profile and view a detailed profile view
-* User can message another user, if matched with them
+* User can send text-based messages to another user, if matched with them

 **Optional Nice-to-have Stories**

-* [fill in your required user stories here]
-* ...
+* User can tap on restaurants/cafes on other user's profile and view information from Google Maps API
+* User can send and share photos or attachements to another user
+* User can edit their profile
+* User can enter dates/times that work for them and algorithm will schedule time for both users
+* Notification of receiving a match feature

 ### 2. Screen Archetypes